brbtavares/tucano/strategies/README.md

-# tucano-strategies
+# toucan-strategies

-Collection of example/reference strategies for the **Tucano** ecosystem.
+Collection of example/reference strategies for the **Toucan** ecosystem.

 Includes (optional features):
 - momentum